-New Accounting Standard - Leases
+Accounting Standard - Leases

 During the year ended September 30, 2022, the District adopted GASB Statement No. 87 - Leases (GASB 87).
 This statement required the recognition of certain lease assets and liabilities in the Statement of Net Position for leases that previously were classified as operating leases.
-The District, however, determined that its current office equipment lease agreements to be immaterial, therefore, do not meet the criteria of GASB 87 at September 30, 2022.
+The District, however, determined its current office equipment lease agreements to be immaterial, and/or did not meet the recording criteria of GASB 87 at September 30, 2023.